Navigational widgets are mostly used with active or passive navigation with navigational profiles, so they are not available in Browse Map profile.

 |iOS: Menu → Settings → App profiles → Navigation settings → Screen alerts|

-Alert types have different visuals that depends on Driving region which could be configured via Settings → General settings.
+Alert types have different visuals that depends on Driving region which could be configured via Settings → Global settings.
 OsmAnd doesn't have a goal to represent 100% identical road signs but to indicate some similarities.

 |Traffic warnings||Traffic calming uses physical design and other measures to improve safety for motorists, pedestrians and cyclists.|

 |Pedestrian crosswalks||A pedestrian crossing (primarily British English) or crosswalk is a place designated for pedestrians to cross a road, street, or avenue.
 OsmAnd shows the alert of uncontrolled pedestrian crossing.|

 |Speed limit||In most countries the Road speed limits are used to set the legal maximum, middle or minimum speed at which road vehicles may travel on a given stretch of road.
 In OsmAnd the alert is shown when you exceed the speed.
 You can set parameters of speed exceeding (0, 5, 10.. km/h).|

 |Tunnels||A tunnel is an underground passageway, esp cars that pass under a mountain, river, or a congested urban area.
 In OsmAnd the alert "Tunnels" has information about tunnel length.
 If you are in a tunnel it shows distance to the end of the tunnel.|